nerves-project/erlinit/README.md

 writable partition and have code that handles corruptions on it.
 Recovering from a corrupt root filesystem is harder.
 During development, though, working with a read-only root filesystem can be a pain so an alternative is to remount it read-write.
-Applications can do this, but a better approach can be to remount it using a unionfs.
-This way the root filesystem is kept read-only and all changes are stored in memory until the next reboot.
-While changes are lost after a reboot, you don't have to worry about a bad change bricking the target.
-If you pass the '-u' option to `erlinit`, it will run the necessary commands to setup the unionfs before starting Erlang.
-The Linux kernel must be patched with the unionfs code for this to work.
-See http://unionfs.filesystems.org/ for information.
+Applications can do this, but a better approach is to update the application to reference the files in development from /tmp or a writable partition.
+For example, the Erlang code search path can be updated at runtime to references new directories for code.
+The [relsync](https://github.com/fhunleth/relsync) program does this to dynamically update Erlang code via the Erlang distribution protocol.

 ## Debugging erlinit